syncfusion-content/windowsforms-docs/WindowsForms/Watermark-Text-Provider/Overview.md

 ---
 layout: post
-title: Overview of BannerTextProvider | WindowsForms | Syncfusion
+title: About Windows Forms Watermark Text Provider control | Syncfusion
-description: This section gives detailed description about the basic watermark support provided by BannerTextProvider control.
+description: Learn here all about introduction of Syncfusion Windows Forms Watermark Text Provider (BannerText) control and more details.
 platform: WindowsForms
 control: BannerTextProvider
 documentation: ug
 ---

-# Overview of BannerTextProvider
+# Windows Forms Watermark Text Provider (BannerText) Overview

 Syncfusion introduces a [BannerTextProvider](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.BannerTextProvider.html) class that allows to display watermark in the Editor controls.
 It can be used as an information when the mapped edit control contains empty content.